 “When dog saliva touches intact human skin, especially in a healthy person, it is extremely unlikely to cause any problems, as there will be very little absorption through the skin,” Dr. Leni K. Kaplan at Cornell University’s College of Veterinary Medicine told the New York Times.

 But because disease-carrying saliva can be absorbed more readily through the membranes in a person's mouth, eyes and nose, Kaplan suggests it's best to avoid letting your dog lick those parts of your face.
-It's rare that illnesses are spread that way, but it's still a wise precaution.
+It's rare that illnesses are spread that way, but it's still a wise precaution since the disease can be fatal.

 Before you kiss a dog, or let a dog lick your face, “you have to think of where their nose has been,” veterinarian Clark Fobian, immediate past president of the American Veterinary Medical Association, tells WebMD.
 “Has it been inside a dead opossum on the side of the road, or the posterior of another dog, or in the litter box?”